Dantas11/E-commerce-Meteora/README.md

 ## Project Description

 This project is a simple web page designed to showcase an e-commerce page with a vary of categories and products.
-This page is all done using the framework Bootstrap.
+This page was built with Bootstrap framework only.

 ## Features